Anatomical Donations FAQ

 How do I become an anatomical donor?

 An anatomical donation can be made in several different ways.
 Prior to death, an individual can self-direct their own donation or it can be authorized by the legal next of kin at the time of death.
-In either instance, an Anatomical Gift form will need to be completed and can be obtained directly from the SIU School of Medicine by calling (618)453-1464 or from our web site at http://www.siumed.edu/anatomical-donations.html.
+In either instance, an Anatomical Gift form will need to be completed and can be obtained directly from the SIU School of Medicine by calling (618) 453-1464 or from our website at www.siumed.edu/anatomical-donations.html.
 Also, many funeral homes have the necessary documentation and will assist with the process.

 By completing the application, does that guarantee that I am a registered donor?